 An unrivalled breadth of study

-With its unique concentration of professional architectural historians, Edinburgh offers an unrivalled breadth of study in the historic built environment.
+Edinburgh has a unique concentration of professional architectural historians, all of whom are actively shaping the field through new research as well as their teaching.
+We offer an unrivalled breadth of study in the historic built environment.
 Our staff specialise in topics ranging from ancient and medieval, through the early and late modern periods, to the twentieth century.
 Our programme engages with the latest research on all these topics.

 Unique in the UK